jefdaj/cryptoisland/src/posts/2024/10/22/hack-kobo-elipsa-to-work-offline/index.md

 # Use it offline

-Maybe this is obvious, but I mount it as a USB drive and copy EPUBs and PDFs to/from the computer.
+I mount it as a USB drive and copy EPUBs and PDFs to/from the computer.

 You can manage books via drag-and-drop or using something like [Calibre][calibre].
 If you read a lot of academic papers you can also sync them via [ZotFile][zotfile].